Exercises for senior golfers

 6. Switch legs and repeat

-To perform the side to side hip loader
+How to do a side to side hip loader

 1. Again, put your right foot on the chair